 In the Domino Scene we see McTeigue use non-diegetic sound to create strong feelings and connections with the viewer.
 He also uses close up camera angles of V to increase the feeling of intimacy between V and his actions.
-The scene begins with a close up shot of V’s black gloved hand meticulously placing a single domino against a concrete floor.
-As he does so, suspenseful music begins playing with background sounds of reminiscent of soldiers marching towards battle.
+The scene begins with a close-up shot of V’s black gloved hand meticulously placing a single domino against a concrete floor, the close up of his hand shows that the revolution V is trying to achieve is through his own efforts.
+As he does so, suspenseful music begins playing with background sounds reminiscent of soldiers marching towards battle.
 This effectively creates the idea that what V is accomplishing correlates with going to war, however he is achieving it through different methods.
-The scene continues with the distribution of V’s outfits to the public with intermittent close ups of his hand placing more dominos.
+The scene continues with the distribution of V’s outfits to the public with intermittent close-ups of his hand placing more dominos.
 With each placement of a domino a crescendo builds not just only in the music but also in what is occurring in the scene.
-Eric Finch, the man instructed to discover V enters his office as a hectic feeling appears, phones are ringing constantly, and anarchy can be felt bubbling up, his accomplice sums this up by saying “the whole city has gone mad.”
+Eric Finch, the man instructed to discover V enters his office as a hectic feeling appears, phones are ringing constantly, and anarchy can be felt bubbling up.
+His accomplice sums this up by saying “the whole city has gone mad.”
 This is substantiated by a shoplifter, wearing V’s mask, firing his gun and ensuring chaos when saying “anarchy in the UK.”
 The gunshot introduces a new element to the background music with ominous rumbling entering, we experience a feeling of apprehension, uncertainty of what is about to happen.
-As the complex domino arrangement nears completion more and more symbolic 5’s and V’s occurring from previous parts of the movie and future parts foreshadowing what is to come.
-Finch feels that he can see what is to happen and see all that has happened in that build up, “I had a feeling that everything is connected.”.
-As the bell chimes midnight and V’s plan begins to reach the climax the music stops slowly changes to a fast paced guitar strum and then again to a more sinister and slow paced song, when a civilian in a V costume is shot.
-These reoccurring changes in music shows how the little events that take place affect the greater final outcome.
-Everything that has happened in the lead up results in the tumbling of the dominos.
-The placement of each individual is like the occurrence of everything from Guy Fawkes through to V’s plan, and the tumbling of them is like the tumbling of the Parliament building and the State through V’s gloved hand.
+As the complex domino arrangement nears completion more and more symbolic 5’s and V’s occurring from previous and future parts of the movie appear, giving us a better understanding of what has occurred and why.
+The domino puzzle represents the puzzle of V’s vendetta and as it becomes closer to completion so does V’s plan.
+Finch feels that he can see what is about to happen and see all that has happened in that build up, “I had a feeling that everything is connected.”